 There's a tangible sense of the past in the tight-knit alleys and cheek-by-jowl cottages of Robin Hood's Bay and in the Gothic maritime town of Whitby, where Captain Cook and Bram Stoker's Dracula beckon.

-North York Moors on film
+North York Moors on TV and film

 The North Yorkshire Moors Railway is a living link back to the pioneering early days of steam travel.
 Groups travelling from Pickering can stop off at Goathland Station, home of Hogsmeade in the first Harry Potter film and Aidensfield Station in the nostalgic police series Heartbeat.
 Explore the village to see many locations used in the show, including the Post Office, Greengrass' Farm and the Goathland Hotel, famous as the Aidensfield Arms (pre-booking required for meals).